Maburidi/ProjectedMettaAttack/readme.md

 # Topological Adversarial Attacks on Graph Neural Networks via Projected Meta Learning

-This is the complete code for the ProjectedMetaAttach framework to generate poisoning attacks on Graph Neural Networks GNNs.
+This is the complete code for the ProjectedMetaAttach (ProjMA) framework to generate poisoning attacks on Graph Neural Networks GNNs.
 The work is pubished in the following papers: <br />
 ([Paper]())